xanderstevenson/diy-devops-dashboard/README.md

 ## Description

 I made this project as a way for those new to DevOps to get started with the basic technologies invlolved.
 It requires setting up the basic accounts and then provides the user with an all-in-one place to see their progress and to better understand how these different tools interact in the DevOps lifecycle.

+This project runs a Flask App inside a Docker container, which serves the web dashboard.
+It is written in Python and most of the data is collected via external API calls, with Docker and Jenkins data being collected straight from your machine.

 <br>